-Using a dab rig is the best way to enjoy dabs.
+Of course, using a purpose-made dab rig is the most effective way to enjoy dabs.
+As the name implies, a “dab rig” is a glass water pipe specially designed for doing dabs.
 Glass rigs produce smooth, flavorful hits that truly bring out the terpene profile of a dab.
-As the name implies, a ‘dab rig’ is a glass waterpipe specially designed for doing dabs.
-Dab rigs actually function very similarly to bongs except instead of a bowl for your flower, dab rigs have a nail for your dabs.
+In actuality, dab rigs function very similarly to bongs, except that instead of a bowl for your flower, dab rigs have a nail for your dabs.

 - Grab your torch and use it to heat up your rig’s nail/banger for about 30 to 45 seconds or until it becomes visibly red hot.

 - Let your nail cool down.
 Titanium nails can be cooled for as little as 15 seconds while quartz nails may need as long as 45 seconds.
-Dabbing with a nail that is too hot will result in combustion (smoke) instead of vapor.
+Why is this important?
+Dabbing with a nail that is too hot will result in combustion (that is, smoke) instead of vapor.

 - Inhale slowly while using the carb cap to cover the dome and manage airflow.